SwastikPurathepparambil/CarInsuranceML/README.md

 ## Attempt 2: Failure

 Didn't add category encoders, my virutal environment really doesn't like me.
 Category encoders allow things like XGBClassifier() to look at categorical data in a numerical way so that it's easier to process.
 Cool statistics stuff.

+## Attempt 3: We're getting somewhere?
+I pretty much used a YouTube videos code here.
+Credit goes to the liannewriting GitHub account and Lianne and Justin YouTube account.
+There's a lot of things I don't really understand here.
+While this is fairly common when I'm learning something new, I have a split second thought of my life as a farmer in rural Malayasia, digging holes and planting trees for the well being of my family.
+Anyways, the accuracy of the model is ~63-66%.
+I'm not even sure if that's bad, so for this next attempt, I will try to understand all of the code I wrote, figure out how to tweak it to work for my dataset, and go from there.